stefanmuller/ldraw2houdini/README.md

                 ]
                 }

 10. Set LDRAW_CACHE to 0 or 1 to enable/disable caching.
-This will write bgeo files to **$LDRAW_LIB/bgeo**.
-Remember to delete this folder if you update your LDraw parts library.
+This will write bgeo files to **$LDRAW_LIB/bgeo**. *Remember to delete this folder if you update your LDraw parts library!*
 11. If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**
 12. See [release notes](https://github.com/stefanmuller/ldraw2houdini/releases) for more details and explanations of specific features